midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Associative Array`
 --------------------
-An associative array (also known as a map, dictionary, or object) is a data structure that stores key–value pairs, where:
+An associative array is an array stores elements like key value pairs
-- Each value is associated with a unique key.
-- Keys can be strings (and in some languages, other types too).

 `Circular Array`
 -----------------